 And let’s not forget Washington D.C.
 Our nation’s capital suffered an earthquake several years ago that severely damaged the Washington Monument and forced its closure for several years while it was repaired.

 So, even if you don’t live in the Golden State, earthquakes may still pose a risk to your home.
-Here are six reasons why you should consider buying earthquake insurance.
+If you are a renter or homeowner in California, Oklahoma, Texas, Illinois, or any other earthquake-prone state, here are six reasons why you should consider buying earthquake insurance.

 - Your current homeowners or renters insurance policy does not cover everything.
 Structural damages and broken personal property resulting from an earthquake are most likely not covered by your homeowners or renter policies.
 You’ll need to purchase additional coverage to protect it from earthquakes.